BBVA/Tarkin/README.md

 Tarkin is a project aimed to perform anomaly detection over security logs data.

-# Approach
+# Introduction

 Have you ever felt a shiver down your spine at the sight of a log line, even before reading it completely?
-That's because you spotted something unusual and probably one or two old keywords that, in your experience, are usually associated with issues.
+That's what happens when you spot something unusual and maybe one or two old keywords that, in your experience, are associated with issues.

-Detecting anomalies, and especially security-related ones, is a hard job that too often requires going through zillions of log lines, queue messages, database registers, etc. To make things even more difficult this usually happens under tight time pressure to identify the origin and reasons of an incident.
+Tarkin emulates this intuition by composing models of the intuition and domain experience human analysts have acquired, and adds the capability of analyzing messages in streaming to raise awareness immediately.

-There are tools out there that promise to reduce this load by classifying them automatically but they are barely more than specialized spam filters that pay little to none attention to the meaning of the message, and still require to check on each tagged result to help improving the accuracy, making us work for the system but offering no flexibility.
+Forget about creating rules and tagging messages, *fear* will keep the local systems online.

-We believe it takes more than statistics to spot particular types of anomalies.
-Also, we believe simplicity is the key for powerful systems.
-This is why we decided to emulate the intuition of human analysts faced to this problem, modelling the "fear" the feel by reading the logs through the filters of their instinct and domain experience.
+## What about the name?

-The project is named after the Grand Moff Tarkin, a Star Wars character who lends his name to the Tarkin Doctrine, a policy based he proposed to allow the Empire rule the galaxy without the burden of bureaucracy.
+The project named after the Grand Moff Tarkin, the famous Star Wars character, who envisioned a governing system based on the fear of the Death Star which would have allowed the Empire rule the galaxy without the burden of bureaucracy.

-## How it works (in a nutshell)
+# How it works (in a nutshell)

-Tarkin implements a pipelined models strategy.
+Tarkin implements a model pipelining strategy.
 The first step is training a character frequency model with a messages sample, then apply it to the content of testing/fresh incoming messages:

 <img src="./docs/static/images/frequency_scoring.png" width="60%" alt="Character Frequency Scoring"/>